SwaySZ/PySetVoronoi/README.md

 > **Note: The source codes of the thirdparty libraries (Eigen, Voro++, Pybind11) have been presented here, and their licenses are distributed with the source codes.**

+## Features

+- Voronoi tesselatio of particles with arbitrary shapes
+- Basic geometric info of individual cells
+- Common Minkowski tensors for cell shape
+- Support vtk and pov files for individual cells
+- Support parallel computation with OpenMP
+- Easy setting in Python

 ## Supported platforms

 - [x] Windows